swatson555/swatson555.github.io/hakyll-blog/posts/2018-07-28-haskell-tutorial-1.md

 6
 ```

 Monads save the day.
 We can have our normal order evaluation and use it too.
+This is why we need monads.

 # Further Reading
 * [Learn Haskell in 10 minutes](https://wiki.haskell.org/Learn_Haskell_in_10_minutes)